Gustavo Fuentealba

-Gustavo Nicolás Fuentealba Tobar (born 31 October 1994) is a Chilean footballer who plays as a goalkeeper.
+Gustavo Nicolás Fuentealba Tobar (born 31 October 1994) is a Chilean former professional footballer who played as a goalkeeper.

 Career

 Fuentealba started his career with Chilean second division side Lota Schwager, where he suffered relegation to the third division.

 For the 2020 season, Fuentealba signed for La Serena in the Chilean top flight from fifth division club Deportes Quillón.

-He has played in the Chilean fifth, fourth, third, second divisions as well as the top flight.
+Fuentealba has played in the Chilean fifth, fourth, third, second divisions as well as the top flight.